pbrisbin/pbrisbin.com/posts/2010-12-11-android_receiver.md

 And there you go.

 The end product is no longer moving my charger away from its normal spot because I'm expecting a call.
-In stead, I'll see this:
+Instead, I'll see this:

 ![Android Receiver Screenshot](/img/android_receiver.png)\